shopsys/shopsys/docs/asynchronous-processing/product-recalculations.md

 It's possible to invoke recalculations manually with the `./bin/console shopsys:dispatch:recalculations` command.

 This command accepts ids of products, that should be dispatched, or `--all` option to dispatch all products.
-You can also define the priority and/or scopes of the recalculations using `--priority`, and/or `--scopes` options.
+You can also define the priority and/or scopes of the recalculations using `--priority`, and/or `--scope` options.

 ```bash
 # dispatch products with ids 1, 2 and 3